nuigroup/tuio-simulator/README.txt

 --- This page will be updated soon.

-For QMTSim 1.0 , when the simulator is run for the first time, the scene contains only one object.
+For QMTSim 1.0 , when the simulator is run for the first time, the scene contains no object.
 Extra customized objects can be put using the dialog.

 In order to move the object, drag it with the left mouse button pressed.